splunk/public-o11y-docs/apm/intro-to-apm.rst

     - Service map
     - :ref:`Explore the service map <apm-service-map>`

   * - Get a top-down view of your services that provides the request and error rate or latency by each of your indexed span tags in Tag Spotlight.
-For instance, you can see at a glance how your services are performing by ``endpoint``, ``environment``, or ``span.kind``.
-You can filter this view by environments, services, Business Workflows, or span tags for a finer-grained look.
+For instance, you can see at a glance how your services are performing by ``endpoint``, ``environment``, or ``span.kind`` in Tag Spotlight.
+Filter this view by environments, services, Business Workflows, or span tags for a finer-grained look.
     - Tag Spotlight
     - :ref:`apm-tag-spotlight`

+  * - Monitor endpoints in your services using Endpoint Performance.
+Using the filter, sort, and compare functionality within Endpoint Performance, you can quickly isolate endpoints with increased requests, errors, or duration that impact your services’ performance.
+    - Endpoint performance
+    - :ref:`apm-scenario-endpoint-performance`

   * - Index additional span tags to break down and analyze application performance along any dimension, so that you can customize views like Tag Spotlight to your particular needs.
     - Span tags